Utkarsh-2811/Zaalima-Telecome-Data-Analysis/README.md

 - Integrate additional datasets like customer feedback or call logs.

 # 📌 Conclusion
-This project effectively reveals actionable insights to reduce churn in the telecom sector.
-Through data analysis, visual storytelling, and strategic recommendations, it equips stakeholders to make informed decisions and improve customer retention.
+This project helps understand and reduce customer churn in the telecom sector.
+By analyzing behavior and service usage, key churn drivers were identified.
+The Power BI dashboard allows stakeholders to monitor churn risks visually.
+Insights from this project can improve retention strategies.
+Future enhancements will strengthen churn prediction and prevention.